 My thinking process is that the states with these savings will likely have utility companies that mirror the actual cost of electricity production.

 But I did some further work with the table from this source.
 I wanted to get the average savings per state and created an additional table based on that.

-The next thing I did was to pull the data for average energy costs per year per state and multiplied it by 25 since the found table also uses a 25-year range for energy savings.
+The next thing I did was to pull the data for average energy costs per year per state and multiply it by 25 since the found table also uses a 25-year range for energy savings.

 Why did I do all that additional number crunching?

-Only then we can determine which state provides the most benefits in terms of energy cost savings for solar panels.
+Only then can we determine which state provides the most benefits in terms of energy cost savings for solar panels.

 |State||Estimated 25-year bill savings (average)||Average Electric Costs per Month||Average Electric Costs per Year||25-year Average Electric Costs||Energy Cost Savings to Average Electric Cost Ratio|

-As you can see from the table, California is not in the top 5 anymore, since it is the state with one of the highest electric costs which cancel out the savings.
+As you can see from the table, California is not in the top 5 anymore since it is the state with one of the highest electric costs, which cancel out the savings.